fortytwoprod/prod-utils-renamer/README.md

 [https://linktr.ee/fortytwoprod](https://linktr.ee/fortytwoprod)

-This program tidies up the names of Ableton stem files.
-It removes prefixes and numbers from file names in a folder and all its subfolders.
-Just set the `folder_path` and `prefix` variables to get started.
+This program helps you clean up the names of your Ableton stem files by removing prefixes and numbers from the file names in a folder and all its subfolders.

 ## Setup tutorial